WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Part [3/5] Installing ESign
 1. Go down to [Downloads](#downloads) and click on ESign Direct Install
 2. Click on install once the popup comes up
-3. Open settings and go to General > VPN & Device Management > HDFC Life Insurance Company Limited
+3. Open settings and go to General > VPN & Device Management > Sunrise Insurance Group
 4. Click on Trust at the top then click on allow, after this your device might need to be restarted
 5. If your device was restarted, swipe up and click on install profile
 6. ESign should now be on your home screen, fully functional